krainboltgreene/architecture.gem/README.md

     * `move` no longer path scopes the `as:` value.
   - 5.1.0:
     * Making the `copy` & `move` dsl methods use the same file/directory syntax
-    * Updating the readme documentation to match the new scoping rules
     * Fixing a problem with within not using the right argument name
   - 5.0.0: Making the private methods public, a fix for when we went to scoped.
   - 4.0.0: Making each block have a scope object.